sourcelliu/emqx-operator/docs/en_US/getting-started/hello-emqx-operator.md

 Now you have a Kubernetes cluster running locally, you can check [kubernetes documents](https://kubernetes.io/docs/home/) for more information.

-### Install cert-manager
+### (Optional) Install cert-manager

-[cert-manager](https://cert-manager.io/docs/) is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
-It will ensure certificates are valid and up to date.
+Starting with EMQX Operator 2.2.29, admission webhooks were removed and the operator no longer requires cert-manager.
+You can skip this step unless your cluster already relies on cert-manager for other workloads.

-EMQX operator needs cert-manager for managing certificates, you can install cert-manager using Helm:
+If you still need cert-manager, install it using Helm:

 ```bash
 $ helm repo add jetstack https://charts.jetstack.io